History of Nigeria: Unification and yet separation

 Regional differences in access to modern education soon became pronounced.
 Some children of the southern elite went to Britain for higher education.
 The imbalance between North and South was also reflected in Nigeria's political life.
 For example, slavery was not banned in northern Nigeria until 1936, while it was abolished in other parts of Nigeria around 1885.
 Northern Nigeria still had between 1 million and 2.5 million slaves around 1900.

 The attempt to enforce this system in the south also met with varying degrees of success.
 In the Yoruba region of the south-west, the British were able to tie in with existing or formerly existing kingdoms and their borders.
 However, as there were no hierarchical or even feudal structures in the south-east through which the British could indirectly rule, they appointed "Warrant Chiefs" with powers to act as local representatives of the British administration among their people.
 However, the British did not realise that in some parts of Africa the concept of "chiefs" or "kings" was not known.
 Among the Igbo, for example, decisions were made through lengthy debates and general consensus.
 The new powers vested in the Warrant Chiefs and reinforced by the native court system led to an exercise of power and authority unprecedented in pre-colonial times.
 The Warrant Chiefs also used their power to amass wealth at the expense of their subjects.
 The Warrant Chiefs were corrupt, arrogant and accordingly hated.

-Governors were authorised to enact laws, otherwise English law applied.
-There was a Supreme Court, provincial courts and cantonal courts.
-Decisions of the Supreme Court could be appealed to the West African Court of Appeal.
-The provincial courts did not allow legal representation by lawyers and were staffed by administrative rather than judicial personnel.
+The Six Nigerian Signatories in the Formation of Nigeria

+The Southern Protectorate and Northern Protectorate were amalgamated on January 1, 1914 to form the present day Nigeria.
+The document was signed in Zungeru, Niger State by Sir Frederick Lugard (a British administrator who became the first Governor General of Nigeria) as the Bristish representative and the following six Nigerian leaders: